 Quantivate’s platform supports management solutions across eight different GRC categories, equipping organizations to both meet their current needs and expand as they grow.
 With integration between all our products, data points including processes, controls, action items, laws and regulations, and other information can flow between user groups in your organization.
 This flexible data architecture enables:

-Used separately or in combination, each software module features centralized processes and data storage, task management, and flexible workflows to enhance oversight and reduce the time and resources allocated to management activities.
-Organizations that implement multiple products unlock even deeper integration and greater efficiencies.
+Built on a powerful GRC technology platform, each solution features centralized processes and data storage, task management, and flexible workflows to enhance oversight and reduce the time and resources allocated to management activities.
+Organizations that implement the entire GRC Suite unlock even deeper integration and greater efficiencies.